 To keep the safety net and surface of your trampoline optimized for hazard-free jumping, set up the trampoline with safety accessories and position it in the best possible way.
 Covering the frame, bars, edges, springs, hooks, safety net poles, etc. with shock-absorbing protective padding helps to prevent cuts and bumps and minimize the danger of falls.

-Just like you check the condition of the mat regularly, keep an eye on your pads to make sure they're properly attached and in a suitable condition.
-If you don't want to install pads below and around the trampoline, use soft materials like wood shavings or sand to make the supporting surface softer and safer.
+When you check the condition of the mat regularly, also keep an eye on your pads to make sure they're properly attached and in a suitable condition.
+If you don't want to install pads below and around the trampoline, consider using soft materials like wood shavings or sand to make the supporting surface softer and safer.

 4. Check the Springs and Bolts